 What is the Unitel IPO?

-Angola is selling about 15% of Unitel, its largest telecom operator, on the BODIVA exchange in Luanda, with the investor roadshow starting in the week of July 6, 2026 and pricing to follow.
+Angola is selling about 15% of Unitel, its largest telecom operator, on the BODIVA exchange in Luanda.
+The investor roadshow starts in the week of July 6, 2026, with pricing to follow.

 Why did Angola seize Unitel from Isabel dos Santos?